-Management is of the opinion that the Organization is not exposed to any significant unusual or nonroutine liquidity, credit, market, currency, interest rate or other price risks or concentrations of risk resulting from its financial instruments that are not readily determinable from information provided in these financial statements except as specifically disclosed below.
-The carrying value of all secured financial liabilities as at year end is \$nil (2022 - \$nil).
+Management is of the opinion that the Organization is not exposed to any significant unusual or non-routine liquidity, credit, market, currency, interest rate or other price risks or concentrations of risk resulting from its financial instruments that are not readily determinable from information provided in these financial statements except as specifically disclosed below.
+The carrying value of any secured financial liabilities as at year end is \$nil (2023 - \$nil).